Mprogrammer2020/react-demo/README.md

 # React Native Sample App
- This is React Native Sample App
+ This is React Native Sample e-commerce app to buy and sell products.
 .
 ## Checklist